Skip to main content

 Rule 5120-3-05 | Compensation and benefits for inmates assigned to Ohio penal industries.

-(A) In order to approximate the type of work atmosphere and conditions in private industry, inmates assigned to work programs operated by Ohio penal industries, (hereinafter "OPI"), shall receive compensation as described in this rule rather than the monthly rate established in rule 5120-3-08 of the Administrative Code.
+(A) In order to approximate the type of work atmosphere and conditions in private industry, inmates assigned to work programs operated by Ohio penal industries, (hereinafter "OPI"), will receive compensation as described in this rule rather than the monthly rate established in rule 5120-3-08 of the Administrative Code.
 OPI is designed to encourage the inmate to develop positive work habits and accept responsibility by basing compensation and benefits on performing the job assignment.
 Inmates assigned to OPI will only receive compensation for hours actually scheduled and worked unless leave time is available and approved to make up for scheduled hours missed.
 OPI programs are intended to provide training and rehabilitation to inmates.
-These programs shall not be considered "employment" and the inmates shall not be considered "employees" for any purpose.
+These programs are not to be considered "employment" and the inmates are not to be considered "employees" for any purpose.

 (B) Job assignment grade level and pay schedule: Each inmate assigned to OPI will be assigned to an inmate pay grade based upon the nature of the work performed, the experience and skill level of the inmate, and any other appropriate factor.
 These pay grades, qualifications for each grade, and the base hourly compensation rate, which will be the same for all institutions and security levels, are to be set by the chief of industries with the approval of the director of the department of rehabilitation and correction.